Execution of Carey Dean Moore: Pharmaceutical company lawsuit

 In response to the lawsuit, Nebraska's prisons director Scott Frakes acknowledged that Nebraska would not be able to buy the drugs used in Moore's execution again.
 Frakes said he had been turned down by 40 pharmacies when trying to buy the drugs, due to the pharmacies' legal obligation not to sell the drugs to prisons.

+Execution warrant

+On April 3, 2018, Nebraska Attorney General Douglas J. Peterson moved the Nebraska Supreme Court to issue an execution warrant.
+The Nebraska Supreme Court issued the execution warrant on July 7, 2018.